 There is a lot of debate on whether social media signals impact Google’s search rankings.

 I can categorically tell you with 100% certainty – that they do.

-I’ve been using them to rank consistently for the past 2 years.
+I’ve been using social media schemes to rank in the search listings consistently for the past 2 years.

 I revealed exactly how at a recent conference.

 Don’t get caught up in the change debate just make sure social signals are part of your social media SEO strategy now.
 They affect your rankings in both Bing AND Google.